JulieMariaJ/Scoring_TCRpMHC_structures/README.md

-# GitHub repository under construction

-## Master thesis: Structure-based Prediction of TCRpMHC Interaction Using Graph Neural Networks
+# Master thesis: Structure-based Prediction of TCRpMHC Interaction Using Graph Neural Networks
 by: Charlotte Würtzen and Julie Maria Johansen

 ------------
 Prediction of TCRpMHC interaction from TCRpMHCmodels modeled structures.
 ESM-IF is utilized for binding prediction.